Map

 Take a Steam Train Ride

-To celebrate its 60th anniversary, the iconic first steam train will run every Saturday during July for Currumbin Wildlife Sanctuary Visitors.
-Hop on and off the train at one of our 4 stations throughout the Sanctuary, or stay on for a whole lap, which takes around 25 minutes.
-This is a free experience, all included in your general admission ticket.
+To celebrate its 60th anniversary this year, the iconic first steam train ran every Saturday during July.
+Currumbin Wildlife Sanctuary guests could experience the magic of the steam train by hopping on and off the train at one of our four stations throughout the Sanctuary, or stay on for a whole lap, which took around 25 minutes.

-We asked Dave about his favourite steam train moment:
+We asked Dave how the steam train works.

 “It takes over an hour to fire up the steam train.
-There’s 100 litres of water in the boiler which you have to heat up but once she gets going there’s simply no comparison to the feeling of driving it,” he says.
+There’s 100 litres of water in the boiler which you have to heat up but once she gets going there’s simply no comparison to the feeling of driving it,” he says with a smile on his face.

-We also wanted to know what the people say about our iconic red steam train:
+We also wanted to know what the people think about our iconic red steam train:

 “Children love it but for adults it brings back their childhood memories of having a train set.”

-If you have steam train memories to share, we'd love to see them!
-Whether they’re old or new, we’d love to see them!
-Share your favourite steam train memories on social media using the hashtag #CWSsteamtrain.
+Do you have a memory with our steam train that you want to share?
+We'd love to see them!
+Share your favourite moments on social media using the hashtag #CWSsteamtrain.

-Here are some fun facts about the first Currumbin Wildlife Sanctuary steam train:
+Here are seven interesting facts about the first Currumbin Wildlife Sanctuary steam train:

 • The train was built in 1964 by Brisbane engineer Jim Jackson